 Lord Jesus Christ, Author of Salvation, I come to you on behalf of this precious soul and, if they do not know You, I pray that You will aid them now in seeing their spiritual need and in calling on Your holy name.
 May they see that all of their good deeds and good intentions are not of the same value as Your precious blood that was shed for them on a cruel cross.
 You paid the price, the only price that is acceptable to Father God.
 Then You rose from the dead.
 You have the power to grant new life, new birth, and You have the power to form a new heart within them.
 As they acknowledge these things, and as they call out to You now, cause them to understand Your great love for them.
-Help them to respond to Your call, and Your pull, with faith and commitment.
+Help them to respond to Your call, and Your pull, with faith.
 Help them to turn their lives over to Your full control and Your full lordship.
 As they call out for Your forgiveness, help them to make a solid and determined decision to follow You and Your plan for their life.
 As they call out to You now, meet them in this moment and make him or her a new creation.
 Lord, as they cry out to You, putting their faith in You, make all things new within them and may they say in truth “Christ lives in me.”
 Amen.

 1. Matthew Henry, Matthew Henry’s Commentary On The Whole Bible, Vol. 5 (Iowa Falls: World Bible Publishers), 884.